 Ma 125 abc.
 Analysis of Algorithms.
-11 units (3-2-6); three terms.
+11 units (3-2-6); first, second, third terms.
 Mathematical theory associated with algorithms for information processing; expected time and space requirements of algorithms, comparison of algorithms, construction of optimal algorithms, theory underlying particular algorithms.
-Instructor: J. Todd.
+Not offered in 1974-75.

 Ma 128 ab.
 Lie Algebras.
 9 units (3-0-6); first, second terms.
 Topics in the first term will include solvable and nilpotent Lie Algebras and the classification theorem for simple Lie Algebras in terms of the Dynkin Diagram.
 In the second term applications will be given including a discussion of Chevalley Groups.
-Instructor: Wales.
+Not offered in 1974-75.

 Ma 137 a.
 Real Variable Theory.
 9 units (3-0-6); first term.
 Prerequisite: Ma 108 or equivalent.
 Point set topology, measure theory and integration theory.
-The theory of the Lebesgue L^{p} -spaces of measurable functions.
+The theory of the Lebesgue L_p -spaces of measurable functions.
 Functions of bounded variation and the theory of differentiation of functions of a real variable.
 Introduction to Fourier analysis, ergodic theory and the theory of integral equations.
 Instructor: Anderson.

-Ma 141 obc.
+Ma 141 abc.
 Ordinary Differential Equations.
-9 units (3-0-6); three terms.
+9 units (3-0-6); first, second, third terms.
 Prerequisite: Ma 108 or equivalent.
 Existence, uniqueness, continuous dependence on parameters of solutions of differential equations.
-Singular points, periodic solutions, stability, boundary value problems, eigenvalues.
-Not offered in 1973-74.
+Singular points, periodic solutions, stability, boundary value problems, eigenvalue 3.1 Jot offered in 1974-75.

 Ma 142 abc.
 Introduction to Partial Differential Equations.
-9 units (3-0-6); three terms.
+9 units (3-0-6); first, second, third terms.
 Prerequisite: Ma 108 or equivalent.
 Topics will include the following: Equations of the first order.
 Linear equations of the second order.
 Boundary value and eigenvalue problems for elliptic equations.
 Initial value and initial boundary value problems for parabolic and hyperbolic equations.
 Applications to problems of mathematical physics.
-Not offered in 1973-74.
+Not offered in 1974-75.